 KeepCups are spill- and splash-proof, but not absolutely leakproof, so you need to keep them upright.
 They’re more cup-like, in fact.
 Loads of colours and sizes.
 We especially like the cork range, with a cork rather than silicone band.
 From around £11 to £25.

 This campaign group is fighting for cleaner seas, and that includes getting rid of all that plastic waste.
 They sell bamboo reusable cups (400ml) for around £12.
 You’ll be spreading the word while you sip!

-The Joco is made of sturdy, heat-resistant borosilicate glass (the same type they use in laboratory flasks and Pyrex).
+The Joco is made of sturdy, heat-resistant borosilicate glass (the same type they use in laboratory flasks).
 Lovely, sleek design and a large silicone band to protect fingers and the glass.
 Delightful to drink from because the lip is so fine.

-We’ve had a recommendation from a reader for the Contigo range of insulated mugs.
+We’ve had a recommendation from Wendy (one of our readers) for the Contigo range of insulated mugs.
 Not exactly our choice because they don’t feel like drinking from a real cup.
-However, she says they’re leakproof and they look rather sleek.
+However, Wendy says they’re leakproof and they look rather sleek.
 The stainless steel is tough too.
 From around £15.

 Let’s not add to this…

 We got such an amazing response to this article that we decided to start a campaign.
 Nip over to the Campers Against Litter FB group and join us.
 We can share ideas, have a good moan and maybe take some action together.
 We’ll report back here at Campfire Magazine too.

 And some ideas for cutting down on plastic

 Out and about